Dismantling the Emotional Impacts of Trauma Brick by Brick

 Muscle fibre by muscle fibre.

-Then ask: what is the experience of being completely alone; ab
+'What is the experience of being completely alone, abandoned with no support?'

 Now notice the sensations in your body that follow: